 Nepal: A destination for British trekkers and mountaineers

-Ever since the abolition of Nepal’s 240 – years old monarchy and establishment of the Federal Republic of Nepal in December 2007, the United Kingdom has encouraged Nepal to move ahead for political stability and socio-economic transformation.
+Ever since the abolition of Nepal’s 240 – years old monarchy and the establishment of the Federal Republic of Nepal in December 2007, the United Kingdom has encouraged Nepal to move toward political stability and socio-economic transformation.
 Thousands of Britons visit Nepal each year, especially for trekking and mountaineering, and for most of them, Nepal is an attractive destination in South Asia.

 Nepal and Britain enjoyed cordial relations even during the rule of the Rana dynasty and Shah monarchial dynasty.
-The relation is based on the principles of friendship, mutual respect, and cooperation between the two countries at present.
+The relationship is based on the principles of friendship, mutual respect, and cooperation between the two countries.

-The world-renowned Gurkha warriors- British Gurkhas have significantly contributed to deepening friendship and cooperation between the two countries.
-The UK started recruiting Nepali citizens into the British Army after the Treaty of Sugauli when Nepal lose nearly a third of its previously claimed territory during the Anglo- Nepal war of 1814-1816.
+The world-renowned Gurkha warriors- British Gurkhas, have significantly contributed to deepening the friendship and cooperation between the two countries.
+The UK started recruiting Nepali citizens into the British Army after the Treaty of Sugauli when Nepal lost nearly a third of its previously claimed territory during the Anglo- Nepal war of 1814-1816.

-British Gurkha soldiers are an integral part of the British armed forces even today.
-Great Britain recruited thousands of Gurkhas after they fought the East India Company in the Anglo-Nepal war.
-More than 160,000 Gurkhas were mobilized during World War I and World War II, and nearly 45,000 Gurkhas lost their lives fighting for the Allied Forces during the two world wars.
-A total of 13 British Gurkha service members from Nepal have been awarded Victoria Crosses ( VC), the highest British gallantry honor, in recognition of their bravery during the wars.
+British Gurkha soldiers are an integral part of the British armed forces.
+Great Britain recruited thousands of Gurkhas after fighting the East India Company in the Anglo-Nepal war.
+More than 160,000 Gurkhas were mobilized during World War I and II, and nearly 45,000 Gurkhas lost their lives fighting for the Allied Forces during the two world wars.
+In recognition of their bravery during the wars, a total of 13 British Gurkha service members from Nepal have been awarded Victoria Crosses ( VC), the highest British gallantry honor.

 Likewise, exchanges of visits at governmental and non-governmental levels have contributed to strengthening Nepal- Britain relations.
-The visits of Queen Elizabeth II, accompanied by Duke of Edinburgh HRH Prince Philip, in February 1961 1nd 1986, Princess of Wales Diana’s visit in March 1993, Prince Charles’s visit in February 1998, visit of the ministers and high ranking officials of the British Government and the visits of Nepali political figures and dignitaries have played a major role in consolidating bilateral relations.
-As thousands of British tourists visit Nepal each year to explore its natural beauty and cultural heritage, they have also contributed to furthering people-to-people relations between Nepal and Britain.
+The visits of Queen Elizabeth II, accompanied by Duke of Edinburgh HRH Prince Philip, in February 1961 1nd 1986, Princess of Wales Diana’s visit in March 1993, Prince Charles’s visit in February 1998, visit of the ministers and high ranking officials of the British Government and the visits of Nepali political figures and dignitaries have played a significant role in consolidating bilateral relations.
+Thousands of British tourists visit Nepal annually to explore its natural beauty and cultural heritage.
+They have also contributed to furthering people-to-people relations between Nepal and Britain.

-The United Kingdom has given priority for the socio-economic development of one of the poorest and least developed countries for decades.
+The United Kingdom has given priority to the socio-economic development of one of the poorest and least developed countries for decades.
 The top UK priorities in terms of Nepal are -supporting the peace process, strengthening governance and improving security and access to justice, helping poor and excluded people benefit from growth, helping deliver better health and education, helping people adapt to climate change, reducing risk from disasters, including earthquakes and improving the lives of women and girls.

 British cooperation in Nepal has encompassed different areas of the economy, including human resource development.
 British assistance, which comes through the Department for International Development (DFID), covers agriculture, transport, local development, education, communication, health, water, and sanitation.

-DFID is providing £331 million over the four years from April 2011 to March 2015.
+DFID provides £331 million over the four years from April 2011 to March 2015.
 DFID Nepal’s Operational Plan is divided into four main areas: inclusive wealth creation, governance and security, human development (essential services, including education and health), and climate change/disaster risk reduction.

-To make matters worse, Nepal is highly vulnerable to climate change and a natural disaster such as earthquakes.
-It is for these reasons that the UK will increase its aid to Nepal.
+To make matters worse, Nepal is highly vulnerable to climate change and natural disasters such as earthquakes.
+For these reasons, the UK will increase its aid to Nepal.
 Additionally, the UK will continue to support Nepal’s peace process.
 We believe peace and stability are critical in Nepal, given how seriously the 10-year conflict has slowed its development.’

-In terms of business relations, the total volume of trade is approximate NRS 8 billion between the two countries.
-Major Nepali exports to the United Kingdom are woolen carpets, handicrafts, readymade garments, silverware and jewelry, leather goods, Nepali paper, and paper products whereas , Nepal’s major imports from the UK include copper scraps, hard drinks, cosmetics, medicine and medical equipment, textiles, copper wire rod, machinery and parts, aircraft and spare parts, scientific research equipment, office equipment, and stationery.
+Regarding business relations, the total volume of trade is approximately NRS 8 billion between the two countries.
+Major Nepali exports to the United Kingdom are woolen carpets, handicrafts, readymade garments, silverware and jewelry, leather goods, Nepali paper, and paper products.
+In contrast, Nepal’s major imports from the UK include copper scraps, stiff drinks, cosmetics, medicine and medical equipment, textiles, copper wire rod, machinery and parts, aircraft and spare parts, scientific research equipment, office equipment, and stationery.

-Besides, there are some British joint ventures in the areas of tourism, hospitality industry, software packaging, readymade garments, and hydro-power.
-Some of the Nepali entrepreneurs are involved actively in the hospitality industry and restaurant business in different cities of the UK.
+Besides, some British joint ventures in tourism, the hospitality industry, software packaging, readymade garments, and hydro-power.
+Some Nepali entrepreneurs are actively involved in the hospitality industry and restaurant business in different cities of the UK.

-Apart from this, hundreds of Nepali students are enrolled in British universities for higher studies.
-The UK is considered a destination for Nepali students to pursue higher studies, though there are so many problems for the students to join British Universities in recent years.
+Hundreds of Nepali students are also enrolled in British universities for higher studies.
+The UK is considered a destination for Nepali students to pursue higher studies, though there have been many problems with the students joining British Universities in recent years.

-Nepal and the United Kingdom share a unique relationship for more than 200 years.
-Britain has committed to increasing aid to Nepal, and the development projects are operated through bilateral as well as multilateral agencies such as the European Union and the United Nations.
-British Council provides Nepalis the opportunity to learn English on a basic and advanced level and organizes programs to strengthen cultural and people-to-people relations between the two countries.
+Nepal and the United Kingdom have shared a unique relationship for more than 200 years.
+Britain has committed to increasing aid to Nepal, and the development projects are operated through bilateral and multilateral agencies such as the European Union and the United Nations.
+British Council allows Nepalis to learn English on a basic and advanced level and organizes programs to strengthen cultural and people-to-people relations between the two countries.

-Thousands of British tourists visit Nepal each year for trekking, mountaineering, and holiday purposes.
-The total number of British tourists was 37,765 in 2000, whereas it was 34,502 (by air only) in 2011.
-Nepal is lagging in attracting British tourists to visit Nepal in the absence of planned tourism promotion and the problem of direct air connectivity to the United Kingdom.
-A large number of British mountaineers join different expeditions each year to climb Himalayas of Nepal.
+Thousands of British tourists visit Nepal yearly for trekking, mountaineering, and holiday purposes.
+The total number of British tourists was 37,765 in 2000, whereas 34,502 (by air only) in 2011.
+Nepal is lagging in attracting British tourists to visit Nepal without planned tourism promotion and the problem of direct air connectivity to the United Kingdom.
+Many British mountaineers join different expeditions each year to climb the Himalayas of Nepal.

-Despite various problems and challenges Nepal has to face in recent years, Nepal is considered a pristine tourist destination in the international tourism market.
+Despite various problems and challenges Nepal has faced in recent years, Nepal is considered a pristine tourist destination in the international tourism market.
 British tourists visit Nepal to explore and experience the majestic Himalayas, unparalleled natural beauty, rich flora and fauna, and world heritage sites.
-British tourists visiting Nepal have emphasized to develop quality tourism in this Himalayan country and make Nepal – the safest tourist destination in the world.
+British tourists visiting Nepal have emphasized developing quality tourism in this Himalayan country and making Nepal – the safest tourist destination in the world.